Revelation: God's Gift to Those Who Have Ears to Hear.

 The Gift Bearer

-Why John?
-The timing was perfect; the Church was established and he was the last witness that could testify to it all.
-A son of thunder, now the apostle of love; John was the last of his breed; many believed he would not die (John 21:23).
-He had witnessed the incredible growth of the Church, had seen the power of God displayed in ways you and I could never imagine and was now called upon to place the capstone of ALL Scripture into our hands.
+The timing was perfect; the Church was established, and he was the last witness that could testify to it all.
+A son of thunder, now the apostle of love; John was the last of his breed; many even believed he would not die (John 21:23).
+He had witnessed the incredible growth of the Church, had seen the power of God displayed in ways you and I could never imagine and was now called upon to place the capstone of all Scripture into our hands.

-The Blessing - Verse 3 To receive a blessing, three requirements are given.
-In Greek all are present participle verbs (action), which means "this is what you constantly practice; this is who you are".
+To receive this incredible blessing, three requirements are given.
+In Greek all are present participle verbs (action), which meaning this is what you constantly practice; this is who you are.

-- Hear (akouo - to hear with the ear of the mind); this is a more difficult for the believer; impossible for the lost soul.
+- Hear (Greek: akouo - to hear with the ear of the mind); this is difficult and takes diligence for the believer; impossible for the lost soul.

-My conclusion: Revelation is not to be trivialized, sensationalized or exploited for personal reasons whether as an individual, a group or a body of "believers".
-I have taken this study of Revelation very very seriously and it has required a diligent study of the whole of Scripture.
-Any other approach at this time in my life to this wonderful book would be questionable at best in my own mind.
+Revelation is not to be trivialized, sensationalized or exploited for personal reasons whether as an individual, a group or a body of believers.
+We must take the study of Revelation very seriously and as it requires diligent study of the whole of Scripture.
+Any other approach to this wonderful book would be questionable at best.